-PLA is a biodegradable materials, unlike ordinary petrochemical products, the source of the material is endless and also an environmentally friendly material, it reduces the dependence on petroleum which is a limited resource, at the same time, it also indirectly reduces greenhouse gases emitted from processes such as crude oil refining.
-Therefore, it is energy saving and carbon reduction for the environment, safety and health for the users.
+PLA is a biodegradable material, unlike ordinary petrochemical products, the source of the material is endless, and also an environmentally friendly material, it reduces the dependence on petroleum which is a limited resource, at the same time, it also indirectly reduces greenhouse gases emitted from processes such as crude oil refining.
+Therefore, it is energy saving and carbon reduction for the environment, safety, and health for the users.

 2Will PLA products naturally decompose under normal conditions?

 No, PLA products will be decomposed in a specific environment.
 It can be used at a normal temperature like ordinary plastic products, however, since PLA is not heat-resistant, it is recommended to be used PLA products under the temperature of 50°C.